davidhuynhbooks/davidhuynhbooks-4cbfd/content/pages/index.md

     content: >
       Hi!
 I write children's books that promote creative thinking and problem solving.
-Did you know that children who are taught problem solving skills are smarter, more independent, and more creative?
+Did you know that children who are taught problem solving skills are smarter, more independent, and more creative?**  It's true**!
+Did you also know that everyone, including children, learn more readily when they are happy?**  That's true, too!**

-      **It's true!**

-      Did you also know that everyone, including children, learn more readily when they are happy?

-      **That's true, too!**

       My books are funny and educational, with the full intention of making